AFOA Canada offers five professional designations to meet the needs of our growing Indigenous professionals across Canada:

 Certified Aboriginal Financial Manager (CAFM)

-Designation is geared to our members who focus on Indigenous Financial Management.
+For our members who focus on Indigenous Financial Management.

 Certified Aboriginal Professional Administrator (CAPA)

-Designation is geared to our members who focus on Indigenous senior level administration.
+For our members who focus on Indigenous senior level administration.

 Certified Indigenous Leadership (CIL)

-Designation is geared to our members who focus on Indigenous leadership
+For our members who focus on Indigenous leadership

 Certified Indigenous Human Resources Professional (CIHRP)

-Designation is geared to our members who focus on Indigenous Human Resources.
+For our members who focus on Indigenous Human Resources.

 The competency standards for AFOA Canada accreditation programs are based on knowledge and skills and development of competencies for CAFM, CAPA, CIL and CIHRP programs.
 The competencies were identified by research conducted by professionals who work in the Indigenous finance, management, leadership and human resources fields.